lpomfrey/django-staticpreprocessor/docs/usage.rst

     )

-There are several base processor classes that can be extended and used:
+There are several base processor classes in ``staticpreprocessor.processors`` that can be extended and used:

 .. py:class:: BaseProcessor